NishanthPrajith/carIdentificationApp/README.md

 ## Challenges Faced

 #### Good Performance Metric
 One key challenge we faced was to come up with a good performance metric.
 This required us to obtain a representative testing dataset.
 Since the image that the machine learning model classifies is taken by the user in real-time, we needed a testing dataset of real car images that the users might take.
 In order to obtain such a meaningful testing dataset, we used our phones to take images of cars that we see on the streets at different angles.
-In addition, we made use a search engine and downloaded some images to obtained a representative testing dataset of **800** real car images.
+In addition, we made use a search engine and downloaded some images to obtained a representative testing dataset of 300 car images.
 Once, we found the images, we labelled them in specific fashion to understand how the model performed on the specific types of a images.
 Such as, one with the car really far, or only the front side of the car being shown.
 These things were meant to help us understand what needed to be fixed and in which areas the model lagged behind.

 #### Increase model accuracy
 Another challenge we faced was trying to increase the accuracy of our image classification models.
 It was difficult to figure out which approach would help increase the accuracy of the model so we ended up trying many different experiments to see which one would produce the best accuracy.